 Why Live in Walnut Ridge

-Walnut Ridge in Naperville blends outdoor recreation with modern amenities, creating a vibrant community atmosphere.
-Residents can enjoy cricket at Bolingbrook Premier League Stadium, playdates at Whalon Lake Dog Park, or golf at one of seven courses within 10 miles.
-The neighborhood features wide sidewalks, spacious lots, and homes from the 1970s and 1980s, including ranch houses, traditional colonials, and brick Tudors, most with attached garages.
-Walnut Ridge Park, a 10-acre greenspace, offers sports fields and open areas, while nearby Du Page River Park and Weigand Riverfront Park provide hiking, picnicking, and river activities.
+Walnut Ridge blends outdoor recreation with modern amenities, providing a vibrant community atmosphere in Naperville.
+Residents can play cricket at Bolingbrook Premier League Stadium, bring dogs over to Whalon Lake Dog Park, or golf at one of seven courses within 10 miles.
+The neighborhood has wide sidewalks, spacious lots, and homes built in the 1970s and 1980s, including ranch-style houses, colonials, and brick Tudor Revivals, many featuring attached garages.
+Walnut Ridge Park is a 10-acre green space that offers sports fields, and nearby Du Page River Park and Weigand Riverfront Park allow for hiking, picnicking, and river views.
 Whalon Lake offers seasonal boating, fishing, and winter sports.
-The area is served by the highly-rated Naperville Community Unit School District 203, including Riverwoods Elementary School, Madison Junior High School, and Naperville Central High School, all with strong academic and extracurricular programs.
-Dining options include Little Pops Pizzeria, known for its New York-style pizza, and The Patio for barbeque.
-Major retailers like Target and Home Depot are conveniently located less than 2 miles away.
-The neighborhood is safer than the national average, contributing to its appeal for families.
+The area is served by the highly-rated Naperville Community Unit School District 203, with nearby options including Riverwoods Elementary School, Madison Junior High School, and Naperville Central High School, all with strong academic and extracurricular programs.
+Local restaurants include Little Pops Pizzeria, known for its New York-style pizza, and The Patio for barbeque.
+Major retailers like Target and Home Depot are less than 2 miles away.

 Frequently Asked Questions